Welcome to Nursery!

 We also offer 30 Hours places for our 3 and 4 year olds who are eligible.
 Please click here for further information.

 Pupils who access 30 hours places, stay in school for their lunch and can either pay for a school meal or can bring their own packed lunch.
+We charge £2 a day to cover the employment of a qualified Teacher Assistant to support your children during the lunchtime period.

 There are four guiding principles which should shape practice in our early years settings.
 These are: